WHY VISIT KUWAIT

 - Gabout: stuffed flour dumplings in a thick meat stew

-- Gers ogaily: cake made with eggs, flour, sugar, cardamom, and saffron.
+- Gers ogaily: a cake made with eggs, flour, sugar, cardamom, and saffron.
 Traditionally served with tea

 - Harees: wheat cooked with meat then mashed, usually topped with cinnamon sugar